cdellacqua/svelte-stack-router/README.md

 In addition to the `onMount` and `onDestroy` lifecycle functions provided by Svelte, this library offers `onPause` and `onResume`.
 - `onPause` handlers are called **before** a component is lowered
 - `onResume` handlers are called **after** a component has been raised
+- `onBeforeUnload` handlers are called **before** a component is **lowered or destroyed** and before any pause handlers, so it can be used for either resumable and non-resumable components

+All these new lifecycle functions accept synchronous and asynchronous callbacks.
+In case of asynchronous callbacks each one of them gets executed in a synchronous manner.

 `onResume` also supports a return value that can be passed using the `pop` function (see the [Returning values](#returning-values)).
 Both these lifecycle functions can be called by the Page component and by its children.